Haivision/srt/docs/LowLevelInfo.md

 ## Introduction

-This document will contain loose information for various topics referring to the SRT source code describing some cross-source analysis that would be non-obvious for a source code reviewer.
+This document contains information on various topics related to the SRT source code, including descriptions of some cross-source analysis that would not be obvious for a source code reviewer.
 It's not a complete documentation of anything, rather a collection of various kind of information retrieved during development and even reverse engineering.